filamentphp/filament/packages/actions/docs/07-prebuilt-actions/08-import.md

 ### Customizing how a column is filled into a record

-If you want to customize how column state is filled into a record, you can pass a function to the `fillUsing()` method:
+If you want to customize how column state is filled into a record, you can pass a function to the `fillRecordUsing()` method:

 ```php
 use App\Models\Product;